 #8: GIVE YOUR AWESOME AUTHORS FEEDBACK

 One of the most important and beneficial things we can do if we want our kids to be Awesome Authors is to give them feedback.
-Not just notes on their story which is maybe all you can do at times.
-But, sitting down with a student individually and discussing his story and giving constructive feedback is critical to improving student writing.
-When giving feedback, first focus on the parts of the story I felt were good.
-Always start your story with a compliment like “You really pulled me into this story.
+Not just notes on their story, which is maybe all you can do at times.
+But, sitting down with a student individually and discussing his story, and giving constructive feedback is critical to improving student writing.
+When giving feedback, first focus on parts of the story I felt were good.
+Always start your story with a compliment like, “You really pulled me into this story.
 I couldn’t wait to see what would happen next.”
-Or, ” I loved you choice of words when describing the scarecrow in the story.”
+Or, ” I loved your choice of words when describing the scarecrow in the story.”
 Then I like to ask the student what his favorite parts of the story are and what he feels needs improving.
 Notice I do this before I ever give any constructive feedback.

 When I do begin giving constructive feedback, I like to focus on just one or two areas to discuss such as word choice, voice, or sentence fluency.
 Don’t try to pick the story apart and find every sentence that could be improved.
 Also, ask for the kid’s input while you are discussing an area that needs improving.
 When you take the time to conference one on one with a student, solicit their input, and give praise and positive feedback, your students will blossom as writers.